 Don't touch that bulb!

-That is why, many customers are thankful for this information, especially after their previously purchased halogen bulbs have not lasted very long.
+That is why, many clients are thankful for this information, especially after their previously purchased halogen bulbs have not lasted very long.

 Q. How can I improve the lighting in my kitchen?
 I'm always preparing meals in the dark!